smithfarm/ceph-auto-aws/README.md

 ## How to spin up delegates

-1. Make sure the delegates do not already exist
+First, make sure the delegates do not already exist

-1. Edit the `aws.yaml` file.
+Second, edit the `aws.yaml` file.
 Modify the `install_subnets` section so it matches the list of delegates you wish to spin up, e.g.:
 <pre>
 install_subnets:
 - 1